What will $1,600 rent you in Chicago?

-We've rounded up the latest rental offerings via rental site Zumper to get a sense of what to expect when it comes to locating a place in Chicago if you've got $1,600/month earmarked for your rent.
+We've rounded up the latest rental listings via rental site Zumper to get a sense of what to expect when it comes to finding a rental in Chicago with a budget of $1,600/month.

 Read on for the listings.
 (Note: prices and availability are subject to change.)